-Before I became a full-time business owner, I worked in my career for several years and over that time I learned a lot about how to ask for what I was worth, how to negotiate, how to be confident as a woman in the male-dominated industry I worked in and so much more.
+Before I became a full-time business owner, I worked in my career for several years.
+Over that time I learned a lot.
+I learned how to ask for what I was worth, how to negotiate, how to be confident as a woman in a male-dominated industry and so much more.

 “Fresh out of college, there was so much I didn’t know at the beginning of my career.”

-For someone who's just getting started on their career path, switching careers, searching for a new job in their industry or just wanting to do better overall at work, I'm sharing these 4 lessons below to help you earn more money and get the better paying job that you deserve...because you are worth it.
+For someone who’s just starting out with their career, switching careers, searching for a new job or wanting to do better at work keep reading.
+I’m sharing 4 lessons below to help you earn more money and get the better paying job that you deserve…because you are worth it.

 Lesson 1: Always ask for more

-Well, as time went by once I started working, I got to know my co-workers and became friends with them, and then one day over lunch we randomly started discussing how much we earned (yes despite this being against HR policy we did it anyway because we were cool like that).
-As the conversation progressed, I realized that myself and another co-worker were the lowest earners in the entire group despite all being hired into similar positions and despite that fact that we all had similar educational backgrounds.
+Well, as time went by once I started working, I got to know my co-workers and became friends with them.
+Then one day over lunch we randomly started discussing how much we earned (yes despite this being against HR policy we did it anyway because we were cool like that).
+As the conversation progressed, I realized that myself and another co-worker were the lowest earners at the table despite all being hired into similar positions.
+Also despite that fact that we all had similar educational backgrounds.

 Some of them made thousands of dollars more than I did, and some of them even got sign-on bonuses.
 The reason why they were earning more?
 Unlike me, they didn’t accept the first offer they received, instead, they asked for more.
 Not only did asking for more get them more money, it also positioned them to earn more in terms of raises and bonuses, which were given as a percentage of their base salary, over the life of their career at that company.